a7ul/react-native-exception-handler/README.md

   //NOTE: alert or showing any UI change via JS
   //WILL NOT WORK in case of NATIVE ERRORS.
 });

+// ADVANCED use case:
+const exceptionhandler = (exceptionString) => {
+  // your exception handler code here
+}
+setNativeExceptionHandler(exceptionhandler,forceAppQuit);
+// - exceptionhandler is the exception handler function
+// - forceAppQuit is an optional ANDROID specific parameter that defines
+//   if the app should be force quit on error.  default value is true.
+//   To see usecase check the common issues section.

 ```
 It is recommended you set both the handlers.